 Regret will be gone, which will create sincerity and trust.
 Reform or revolution is in a position to change destiny, which leads to auspiciousness.

 Reform or revolution is being carried through; one’s destiny will undergo an important change.
 That which caused regret in the past will be gone.

 Line 4 is the masculine in place of feminine.
 It is the only line of hexagram Ge that doesn’t stay at its right position to act righteously; therefore it requires correction.
 The reform or revolution will change its destiny, i.e. from masculine to feminine.
 Then it will be at its right position and in correlation with line 1, the commons, as well as sustaining line 5, the king; therefore regret will be gone.
-Both the upper and the inner upper trigrams will change to Kan (the abyss, water), sincerity and trust, signifying that the reform or revolution creates sincerity and trust which cover almost the whole hexagram as illustrated below.
+Both the upper and the inner upper trigrams will change to Kan (the abyss, water), sincerity and trust, signifying that the reform or revolution creates sincerity and trust (as mentioned in the hexagram text) which cover almost the whole hexagram as illustrated below.
 Afterward, the hexagram becomes Ji Ji (63), completion, where all the lines stay at their right positions and righteously correlate with one another; this is auspicious.

 Trigram Kan also denotes aspiration.
 After reform is accomplished, the upper and the inner upper trigram become Kan; Kan appears signifying that aspirations come true.